Magik3a/Offer-Management-Platform/README.md

 https://github.com/volkanceylan/Serenity

 - Added Funckionality:
+  - PDF Reports with custom Header and Footer
+    - Generate PDF from the grid or the dialog https://omp.s2kdesign.com/Offers/Offers
   - OMPLocalizationBehavior - OMPLocalizationLookupScript
     - Will translate all grids and Lookup scripts to the user selected language.
 It uses LocalizationRowAttribute
     - Switch between Bulgarian and English language to see results https://omp.s2kdesign.com/Offers/Categories